 NCT06450639 2024-512383-65-00 BN45398

-The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory patients with Duchenne muscular dystrophy (DMD) age ≥ 8 to < 16 years old receiving corticosteroid therapy.
+The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory participants with DMD age ≥ 8 to < 18 years old receiving corticosteroid therapy.

 1. Why is this study needed?

-Duchenne muscular dystrophy (DMD) is a rare genetic disorder that causes muscle weakness and wasting and leads to difficulty in movement.
-It is usually seen in boys.
-DMD affects muscles that control movement and muscles in the heart and lungs.
+Duchenne muscular dystrophy (DMD) is a genetic disorder affecting boys that causes muscles to become weak and waste away, leading to difficulty in movement.
+DMD first affects the muscles that control movement and eventually muscles in the heart and respiratory muscles.
 DMD also makes bones weaker so people with DMD have a high risk of broken bones.
-Certain medicines called glucocorticoids are currently the standard of care for the treatment of DMD.
-However, these medicines have many unwanted effects, including making the bones even weaker.
-Additionally, there are currently no approved treatments for DMD that specifically target weakened and broken bones.
+Currently, certain medicines called glucocorticoids are commonly used to treat DMD, but they have many unwanted effects, including further weakening of the bones.
+Additionally, there are no approved treatments specifically for the bone issues in DMD.

 2. Who can take part in the study?

-Male children between 8 and 15 years of age with DMD weighing no more than 100 kilograms (kg) and taking daily corticosteroids can take part in the study.
+Male children who are between 8 and 17 years old with DMD, weigh between 20 to 100 kilograms (kg) and take daily corticosteroids can take part in the study.
 Children with and without a history of broken bones who may or may not be able to walk on their own can take part in this study.

-Children cannot take part in this study if they have had a major surgery within 3 months before the study or have planned a surgery or procedure during this study.
-Children who have either received gene therapy or are receiving other experimental drugs and those who present other health conditions that could create a safety risk for them cannot take part in this study.
+Children cannot take part in this study if they have had major surgery within 3 months before the study or have planned a surgery or procedure during this study.
+Children who are receiving medications called ‘bisphosphonates’ as well as experimental drugs, and those who present other health conditions that could create a safety risk for them cannot take part in this study.

 3. How does this study work?